ahsieh53632/tyot/README.md

 If you want to run this project locally, make sure you have opencv-python installed

 # How to use
-All you need to do is upload the video to the "tyotinput" bucket and our lambda function will handle the rest <br />
+All you need to do is upload your test video to the "tyotinput" bucket and our lambda function will handle the rest <br />
 Note: tyotinput bucket is not public at this moment

 # Test it your self